Skip To Main Content

 If your goal is to start saving money to help pay for college, you may want to consider a different type of account, such as a 529 Plan.
 These plans are state-sponsored, tax-advantaged savings accounts that can be used to pay for higher education expenses.
 They offer an excellent way to save for college, since withdrawals are exempt from federal income tax when they’re used for qualified education expenses.
 Even better, as of 2024, you can roll any unused 529 funds into a Roth IRA in the recipient’s (in this case, your child’s) name.
 There are some conditions that apply, but it’s still a nice option to have.

-Another option to explore is a Coverdell IRA, which is an education savings account that differs from 529 Plans in that can also be used to cover the costs of private, elementary and secondary education as well as for college.
+Another option to explore is a Coverdell IRA, which is an education savings account that differs from 529 Plans in that it can also be used to cover the costs of private, elementary and secondary education as well as for college.
 U.S. Savings Bonds also offer a low-risk modest return.
 Certain types of these bonds offer tax benefits when used for qualified education expenses.

 Choosing the right option.